tjwkura5/microblog_EC2_deployment/stuff.md

 **The Clean Stage**

 So for this stage we just want a script to find and stop a running gunicorn process.
-This script should first locate the process ID using pgrep, checks if a valid PID is found, save the PID to a file, and then terminate the process.
+This script should first locate the process ID(s) using pgrep, checks if a valid PID is found, save the PID to a file, and then terminate the process.
 If no gunicorn process is found, just print a corresponding message.

 ```
 sh '''#!/bin/bash